troiano01/aws-demo-textract/README.md

 This demo is targeted toward SAs presenting to their customers.
 Any overview slides used at the beginning can be tailored to the specific case.
 Initial version will cover Detecting and Analyzing Text for Single-paged documents using Textract's Synchronous Operations.

+Future plans:
+- Add a Deadletter Queue
-Future plans are to add the use of VPC endpoints, as many of our customers prefer that path.
-A Part II will be added to include the modifications and additional components to support Multipage documents using the Asynchronous Operations.
-DynamoDB can be added to store document metadata, both in its incoming and processed states.
+- Add VPC endpoints, as many of our customers prefer that path
+- Part II will be added to include the modifications and additional components to support Multipage documents using the Asynchronous Operations
+- DynamoDB can be added to store document metadata, both in its incoming and processed states.

 The overall architecture follows the [AWS Sample Code for Large scale document processing with Amazon Textract](https://github.com/aws-samples/amazon-textract-serverless-large-scale-document-processing), and is tailored for a demo to fit within a 1-2 hour customer call versus a longer workshop format.
 The Sample Code repository has a more complete solution build customers can use for reference.
 Where it uses AWS CDK to deploy, this demo walks through building the base components using the console.
 The code provided below is for demonstative purposes only and does not include a production-ready user experience and error handling.